espressif/esp-at/docs/en/Compile_and_Develop/tools_at_py.rst

     **Please save the firmware before and after modification, and the download link**, for possible issue debugging in the future.

-  Please follow the :ref:`Flash firmware <flash-at-firmware-into-your-device>` to complete it.
+  Please follow the :ref:`flash firmware guide <flash-at-firmware-into-your-device>` to complete it.

 .. only:: esp32s2